 “The association between dietary sodium intake, ESRD, and all-cause mortality in patients with type 1 diabetes.”
 Diabetes Care, April, 2011.

-What’s the Bottom Line on Salt?
+What’s the Bottom Line on Salt and Cutting Sodium Intake?

 Despite an unwavering conviction that all African Americans, people with diabetes or hypertension and everyone over 50 should get sodium intake below 1,500 mg daily, there is no actual research proving that doing so will prolong life or improve health outcomes.
 That is not just our opinion.
 That is the conclusion of the most prestigious group of medical experts in America, The Institute of Medicine.